0xPolygonHermez/zkevm-proverjs/README.md

 npm install
 ```

+> If you desire to build the configuration files for a specific forkId, checkout to the desired `tag` first.
+E.g `v2.0.0-fork.5` or `v1.1.0-fork.4`.

 To build the configuration files required to run the prover, run the following command:

 ```sh
 npm run buildsetup
 ```

->> The whole process can take more than a day to run, and it will require downloading and compiling several dependencies, including a massive file with 388GB (powersOfTau).
+> The whole process can take more than a day to run, and it will require downloading and compiling several dependencies, including a massive file with 388GB (powersOfTau).

 To build and test the configuration files run the following command: